crnd-inc/generic-addons/generic_condition/README.rst

 -  *Use conditions with inversion or a group of conditions.*
 -  *Evaluate dates and monetary fields.*
 -  *Check objects and documents by users or specific fields.*
--  *You can perform rapid tests of conditions using the built-in algorithm.*

 Read the `Generic Condition Module Guide <https://crnd.pro/doc-bureaucrat-itsm/11.0/en/Generic_Condition_admin_eng/>`__ for more information.